-The gathering will take place over 3 afternoons and will explore industry innovations and sector updates on things like codes and legislation.
-Each day will have four 30 minute presentations full of useful and inspiring information.
-Final Thursday will focus on policy – together lets turn ideas into action.
+The gathering took place over 3 afternoons and explored industry innovations and sector updates on things like codes and legislation.
+Each day will had four 30 minute presentations full of useful and inspiring information.
+The final Thursday focused on policy – together lets turn ideas into action.

-Between each presentation there will be a 15 minute break where participants can network and reconnect with their colleagues in an easy-to-use virtual space Gather.Town.
-This will be an excellent time to socialize with folks you have not seen in awhile or to make new connections.
-There will also be posters around the space to provide additional learning opportunities.
-Or you can use the time to make tea and catch up on a bit of work.
-BONUS: No travel time.
+Between each presentation there was a 15 minute break where participants could network and reconnect with their colleagues in an easy-to-use virtual space Gather.Town.
+This was an excellent time to socialize with folks you had not seen in awhile or to make new connections.
+There were also posters around the space to provide additional learning opportunities.
+Or you could have used the time to make tea or catch up on a bit of work.